davidjguru/the-russian-llulaby/content/blog/five-basic-things-ive-learned-using-graphql-in-drupal.md

             Taken as an incoming argument from the query parameters.
 ```

-All these parameters will later function as filters within our custom DataProducer.
+All these parameters will function as filters within our custom DataProducer.
 If I don't respect the order of the parameters in the resolve method definition itself in my custom DataProducer, then I will get strange results.
 In the bottom tab of the image above you can see the values when debugging with Xdebug: we were not obtaining the required items, and we were not getting the expected values since what should be the offset (zero value), here is working as a limit (zero items to return).
 This may cause you a little headache and make you debug more than necessary, just for a matter of order in the parameters passed to the custom data producer class.

 ## 3-Enable debugging mode